 All oral products:

-- Have your child chew or crush well.
-Do not let your child swallow it whole.
+- Chew or crush well.
+Do not swallow it whole.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.